EmotiBit/EmotiBit_Docs/Getting_Started.md

 You can click on the start menu and search for the name of the application you want to run, e.g.`EmotiBitFirmwareInstaller`.
 The application should pop up in the search.
 Double-click on the application to run it!

 ### On macOS
-You can find the EmotiBit applications in the folder you just extracted (*as mentioned in the steps in the previous section*)
+You can find the EmotiBit applications in the folder you just extracted (*as mentioned in the steps in the previous section*).

 ### On Linux
 Build the application from source.
-You can find instructions in the `ReadMe` provided with the zip file downloaded in the previous step..
+You can find instructions in the `ReadMe` provided with the zip file downloaded in the previous step.

 # Installing EmotiBit Firmware
 To start using EmotiBit, you will first need to install the latest EmotiBit firmware on the Feather.
-- If you did not order an Essentials-Kit, Basic-Kit (*Kickstarter*) or Research-Kit (*Kickstarter*), you will need to get one to start using EmotiBit.
+- If you did not order an Essentials Kit, Basic-Kit (*Kickstarter*) or Research-Kit (*Kickstarter*), you will need to get one to start using EmotiBit.
 You can grab [Feather M0 WiFi](https://www.adafruit.com/product/3044) or the [Feather ESP32 Huzzah!](https://www.adafruit.com/product/3619) from the Adafruit online store.

 ## Using the EmotiBit Firmware Installer

 ### Prerequisites
-- Install required drivers are explained in the [section above](#Install-drivers)
+- Install required drivers, as explained in the [section above](#Install-drivers).

 ### Run EmotiBit Firmware Installer
 - You will need the `EmotiBit FirmwareInstaller`, which comes with the EmotiBit software bundle.